 Do you cook for your dog?
-Many dog parents want to give their dogs a more healthy and natural home cooked diet but don't know where to start or what to include in the diet.
+Many dog parents want to give their dogs more healthy and natural home cooked dog food but don't know where to start or what to include in the diet.
 If you are one of them, you have come to the right place!
 This page looks at home cooked dog diets - the pros and cons of making your own dog food, the ingredients, and the supplements necessary when feeding your dog home made food.

 Feeding our dogs home prepared dog food (whether raw or cooked) has many advantages, but we need to be very careful with the balance of nutrients; otherwise, our dogs may not get all the vitamins and minerals needed for growth and optimal health.

 Below you will find detailed information on how to cook for your dog.
 Hope you will find it helpful!

 When making your own dog food, bear in mind these three basic rules:

 In addition, if you keep feeding your dog only one type of meat for a long time, your dog may start to develop allergy to that meat.
 Therefore, feeding your dog different types of meat and other ingredients can help prevent your dog from developing allergy to a certain of food.

 Adult dogs need about 800 to 1000 mg of calcium per pound of food fed.
 Calcium must be supplied in a proper proportion to phosphorus.
 The ideal calcium:phosphorus ratio is between 1:1 and 2:1.
 Meat contains a lot of phosphorus, so if your home cooked dog diet includes a lot of meat, you need to include more calcium to reach the correct calcium:phosphorus ratio.

 Sources of calcium include ground eggshells and calcium supplements, such as calcium carbonate or calcium citrate.